ngrifk98/chal-pop-growth/README.md

 ## License

 This code is licensed under the MIT License.
 You are free to use, modify, and distribute it for personal and commercial purposes.
-See the [LICENSE](LICENSE) file for more details.